PinNaCode/magiskboot_build/README.md

 And you will need to install LLD.

-Note: you may need to make sure your LLVM and LLD are sharing the same LLVM version as your nightly Rust.
+Note: you may need to make sure your LLVM and LLD are sharing the same LLVM version as Rust.

 ### Generating source tarball